310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% bubble Tetora %}
 So a basket full of sweet potatoes and pumpkins, with chestnuts and mushrooms?
 They each have eyes and noses to them.

-There’s “Dossari-chan” written underneath the basket; is it the name of the characters?
+There’s “Dossari-chan”[^2] written underneath the basket; is it the name of the characters?
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori smile %}
 Yeah… I wanted to choose only one veggie, but I couldn’t… so I decided to go for a design where they’re all together…

 This way it looks a lot more lively and nice…♪